department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 Then look at the <strong>Added amounts</strong> table.
 Find the added amount for each dependent child, depending on their age and school status and your disability rating.

-<strong>For example:</strong> If you were a Veteran with 3 dependent children under 18, one dependent child over 18 in a qualifying school program, and a dependent spouse, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 3 dependent children under 18, 1 dependent child over 18 in a qualifying school program, and a dependent spouse, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with 1 child and spouse (no parents).
 You would then add the rate of $59.00 for each additional child under age 18 (so $59 x 3) and the rate of $191.00 for each additional child over 18 in a qualifying school program.

 Your total monthly payment would be $1,609.71 + ($59.00 x 3) + $191.00 = <strong>$1,997.71</strong>.

 <strong>If you have a spouse who receives Aid and Attendance</strong>

 First find your basic rate.
 Then look at the <strong>Added amounts</strong> table.
 Find the amount for a spouse receiving Aid and Attendance that matches your disability rating and add it to your basic rate to get your total monthly payment.
-If you also have more than one child, you'll add the amount for each additional child as well.
+If you also have more than 1 child, you'll add the amount for each additional child as well.

-<strong>For example:</strong> If you were a Veteran with 2 dependent children under 18 and a dependent spouse receiving Aid and Attendance, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 dependent children under 18 and a dependent spouse receiving Aid and Attendance, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with 1 child and spouse (no parents).
 You would then add the rate of $59.00 for each additional child under age 18 (so $59 x 2) as well as the rate of $109 for a spouse receiving Aid and Attendance.

 Your total monthly payment would be $1,609.71 + ($59.00 x 2) + $109.00 = <strong>$1,836.71</strong>.<br>
 <br>